Home > Academics > Departments > Performing Arts > Auditions

 Who is eligible for a Performing Arts Scholarship?

 The Performing Arts Department recommends awards based on talent and potential.
 Awards are computed as a part of the student's overall aid package.
-Prospective students must apply to the college and audition on or before May 1 to be considered for a Performing Arts Scholarship.
+Prospective students must apply to the university and audition on or before May 1 to be considered for a Performing Arts Scholarship.